-The GFG Alliance companies own and manage the Whyalla port in South Australia, and three ports in the UK, two on the River Usk in South Wales and a facility in Blyth, Newcastle-upon-Tyne.
+The GFG Alliance companies own and manage the Whyalla port in South Australia, and three ports in the UK, three on the River Usk in South Wales and a facility in Blyth, Newcastle-upon-Tyne.

-The Whyalla port services SIMEC’s iron ore mines and Liberty’s steel facilities in South Australia.
-The facility caters for inbound raw materials, storage and blending of iron ore for export, and the loading of transhipping vessels with export iron ore.
+The Whyalla port services SIMEC’s mines and Liberty’s steel facilities in South Australia.
+The facility caters for inbound raw materials, storage and blending of iron ore for export, and the loading of transhipping vessels with export iron ore and steel.
 Significant upgrades completed in 2013 saw the installation of state-of-theart equipment – including a new high-capacity shiploader and negative pressure storage sheds – enabling the mining business’ export capacity to more than double to ~13mtpa.
-The facility has also garnered interest for its potential to cater for third-party access.
+The facility also has a plan to cater to third party product flows for South Australia.

 The UK ports are equipped with specialist heavy duty gantry cranes for handling steel and other products and can achieve a high output performance, crucial to their ability in being able to turn vessels round quickly.

-The Alliance’s companies also have a railway fleet which transports materials and goods to various manufacturing locations within the United Kingdom.
+The Alliance’s companies also have a railway fleet which transports materials and goods to various manufacturing locations within the UK and Australia.